Spectral sequences of a Morse shelling

 \section{Abstract}

-We recently introduced a notion of tilings of the geometric realization of a finite simplicial complex and related those tilings to the discrete Morse theory of R. Forman, especially when they have the property to be shellable, a property shared by the classical shellable complexes.
-We now observe that every such tiling supports a quiver which is acyclic precisely when the tiling is shellable and then that every shelling induces two spectral sequences which converge to the (co)homology of the complex.
+We recently introduced a notion of tilings of geometric realizations of finite relative simplicial complexes and related those tilings to the discrete Morse theory of R. Forman, especially when they have the property of being shellable, a property shared by the classical shellable complexes.
+We now observe that every such tiling supports a quiver which is acyclic precisely when the tiling is shellable and then, that every shelling induces two spectral sequences which converge to the relative (co)homology of the complex.
 Their first pages are free modules over the critical tiles of the tiling. \\

 {Keywords : spectral sequence, simplicial complex, discrete Morse theory, shellable complex, tilings.}

 \textsc{Mathematics subject classification 2020: }{55T99, 57Q70, 55U10, 52C22.}